7 Types of Propaganda Techniques Advertisers Use

 Advertisers know that it is human nature to not want to be the one left out.
 They know that if they convince you that everyone else is buying their product or using their service, you will want to ‘jump on the bandwagon’ too.

-And they use this to their advantage.
+They use it to their advantage.

 Let’s look at an example of this: